 Tori Jordan testified that she had known Gobble for about two or two and one half years and that she had periodically babysat for Jewell over a period of about five months.
 She said that Gobble had told her that “if she couldn’t have [her children], no one could.”
 (R. 256.)

 Gobble testified in her own defense and portrayed Hunter as abusive and domineering.
 She also testified that she was the primary caretaker for the children, that she was under a court order to not be around her children, and that several days before his death she noticed that Phoenix had bruises on his body, but, she said, she did not do anything because she was scared.
 Gobble further testified that she was the only person to have contact with Phoenix for the 10 hours immediately preceding his death.
 She did not telephone 911 when she realized he was not breathing, she said, because she did not want to get into trouble.
 During her cross-examination, the State introduced a letter written by Gobble in which she wrote that she was responsible for Phoenix’s death.
 In the letter Gobble writes: “It’s my fault that my son died but I didn’t mean for it [to] happen.”
 (C.1979.)

 The jury convicted Tierra Capri Gobble of capital murder.
 A presentence report was prepared and a separate sentencing hearing was held.
 The jury recommended, by a vote of 10 to 2, that Tierra Capri Gobble be sentenced to death.
 The circuit court followed the jury’s recommendation and sentenced Gobble to death.
 This appeal, which is automatic in a case involving the death penalty, followed.
 See § 13A-5-53(a), Ala.Code 1975.

 Frequently Asked Questions

 Tierra Capri Gobble is currently on Alabama Death Row

 - Why Is Tierra Capri Gobble On Death Row

-Tierra Capri was sentenced to death for the beating death of a young child
+Tierra Capri Gobble was sentenced to death for the abuse and murder of a young child